Oktafsurya/Gaze-Estimation_openVINO/README.md

 Argument|Type|Description
 | ------------- | ------------- | -------------
---face_detection | Required (with default value) | Path to a face detection model xml file with a trained model.
+--face_det | Required (with default value) | Path to a face detection model xml file with a trained model.
---facial_landmark | Required (with default value) | Path to a facial landmark detection model xml file with a trained model.
+--facial_land | Required (with default value) | Path to a facial landmark detection model xml file with a trained model.
 --head_pose | Required (with default value) | Path to a head pose estimation model xml file with a trained model.
 --gaze_model | Required (with default value) | Path to a gaze estimation model xml file with a trained model.
 --in | Required | Path to image or video file or CAM.